alex-nikitin-ninja/roku-remote/README.md

 ## Goal

-My goal was to be able to replicate remote jeys with shell script so i can control sound level, input, arrows from console.
+My goal was to be able to replicate remote keys with shell script so i can control sound level, input source, and arrows from bash/terminal console.

 I went into this section of documentation:

 [keypress-key-values](https://developer.roku.com/docs/developer-program/debugging/external-control-api.md#keypress-key-values)

-and prepared a script which takes an IP address of your TV, reads keyboard input and sends those keys mapped to TV commands, similar to how native remote control works.
+and prepared a script which takes an IP address of your TV, reads keyboard input and sends those keys mapped to TV commands, similar to how native (IR) remote control works.

 ## Results